dcsil/CSC491/assignments/final_demo.md

 Final Demo
 ---

 Your final *live* demo will be to the entire class.
-You should present a functional demo of the product you planned over the last few months.
+You should present a functional demo of the product you built over the last few months.
 You will give a *live demo* of the product in class to the instructor & TA and take questions from everyone.

 The goals of the demo are: